OpenRTX/openrtx.github.io/M17/mduv380_mods.md

 - Cut a section of 30AWG Kynar wire, strip and tin one end.
 - The `ADC_IVINP` is on the upper side of the HR_C6000, and the wire can be soldered on two \
   pins of a resistor and capacitor that are connected together.
 This makes the soldering easier and \
-  gives it more mechanical strenght. \
+  gives it more mechanical strength. \
 ![MD-UV380 RF HR_C6000 wire](../_media/uv380_rf_wire1.jpg)
 - Use the tweezers to bend the wire to route it towards the notch in the PCB.
   Make sure that the wire lays flat on the PCB. \